-Clear Markets hereby certifies that: (i) the amended Rulebook complies with the Act and the CFTC Regulations thereunder, and (ii) this submission is being concurrently posted on the Clear Markets website.
-There were no opposing views expressed by the Board of Directors or Regulatory Oversight Committee.
+CMSEF hereby certifies that: (i) the amended Rulebook complies with the CEA and the CFTC Regulations thereunder, and (ii) this submission is being concurrently posted on the CMSEF website.

 If you have any questions regarding the above, please contact me at king@clear-markets.com or 980-819-1170.